Directory Guides Tools About 🆘 Crisis Contact Find Support Disclaimer Affiliate Disclosure

 A nine-year-old wearing bright green ear defenders?
 Barely registers.
 They're a kid.
 Kids wear all sorts.
 A fifteen-year-old wearing them in a sixth form common room or on a shopping trip with friends?
 That's a much harder sell.
 The self-consciousness of adolescence is real, and it can mean teens resist tools that would genuinely help them — because the social cost feels too high.

 Loop Earplugs were designed, to a significant extent, for exactly this gap.
 They're small, they sit in the ear canal, and they look like jewellery or wireless earbuds from a short distance away.
 They come in rose gold, silver, and several other colourways.
-Several of my son's older cousin's friends wear them to concerts and clubs with no comment at all — they just look like tech.
+Several of older teenagers and adults wear them to concerts and clubs with no comment at all — they just look like tech.

 Loop makes two main versions relevant for autistic teens: